89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 Are they already familiar with me or my company?

-If you’re making a first impression, remember not to make any sales email subject line faux-pas like false claims or worse, assuming they want to connect with you.
+When making a first impression, it is important to avoid making mistakes in sales email subject lines.
+These mistakes include making false claims or assuming that the recipient wants to connect with you.

 Why should they want to open my email?